 A 60-year-old male presented for evaluation and treatment of persistent itching involving the anterior half of his scrotum.
 He had been given a topical antifungal cream and a topical corticosteroid cream with only limited and temporary relief.

 A 68-year-old male presented for evaluation of a unilateral, itchy eruption confined to the left inguinal crease only.
-He has not changed any medications for cholesterol or hypertension.

 A 33-year-old male presented with an over 5-year history of a slightly itchy eruption confined to the trunk that had failed topical corticosteroid therapy years earlier.